kovapatrik/homebridge-midea-platform/README.md

 Midea cloud credentals (Username / Password) are not saved as these are only required for retrieval of each device token/key pair.
 Once those are known and saved this plugin no longer accesses Midea cloud servers over the internet.

+### Deleting a device

+If you delete a device in the plugin settings window, or the Homebridge config.json file, then note that this does *not* delete the cached accessory from Homebridge... the device will still be visible in Homebridge and Apple Home, but it will not respond to any requests or update any data.
+To remove the device from Apple Home you must use Homebridge Settings and select *Remove Single Cached Accessory* to complete the deletion. **Caution:** removing an accessory from Apple Home may impact any automations that are dependent on the accessory, possibly deleting the automations.

 ### Configuration File

 ```json